MUmerRazzaq/Student_Performance_Tracker/README.md

   ```

 - `display_student_performance(self)`
-  Prints each student's average score and their passing status.
+  Prints each student's Name and each book name with score also average score and their passing status.

 ---